insure logo

 The details of your home affect its replacement cost.
 When calculating the replacement cost, take the following into account:

 • Building codes.
-If there are newer building codes in your area, your home may be more expensive to rebuild.
+If your area has newer building codes, your home may be more expensive to rebuild.

 • Construction costs.
 Construction costs are different across the country.
 You can get an estimate from a local contractor.